 POETS ON THIS PAGE: T. S. ELIOT * W. OWEN * E. FIELD * T. ROETHKE * L. HUGHES * L. BOGAN * JAMES WRIGHT * G. KINNELL * R. HUGO * D. WAGONER * S. HEANEY * K. DOUGLAS * D. H. LAWRENCE * J. BETJEMAN

-Part I of BBC program on T. S. Eliot:
+Part I (of VI) of BBC program on T. S. Eliot:

 Alec Guinness reads “Love Song of J. Alfred Prufrock”:

 John Gielgud reads Eliot’s “Journey of the Magi”:

 Stand on the highest pavement of the stair— Lean on a garden urn— Weave, weave the sunlight in your hair— Clasp your flowers to you with a pained surprise— Fling them to the ground and turn With a fugitive resentment in your eyes: But weave, weave the sunlight in your hair.
 So I would have had him leave, So I would have had her stand and grieve, So he would have left As the soul leaves the body torn and bruised, As the mind deserts the body it has used.
 I should find Some way incomparably light and deft, Some way we both should understand, Simple and faithless as a smile and shake of the hand.
 She turned away, but with the autumn weather Compelled my imagination many days, Many days and many hours: Her hair over her arms and her arms full of flowers.
 And I wonder how they should have been together!
 I should have lost a gesture and a pose.
 Sometimes these cogitations still amaze The troubled midnight and the noon’s repose.

 *the quotation is from Virgil’s “Aeneid”, I, 326 and may be translated: “O, how should I call you, virgin?”

 Anthem for Doomed Youth